meetuply/meetuply/README.md

 ## Frontend
 0. Run a backend.
-1. Run `ng serve` for a dev server.
+1. Run `ng serve` in folder `/frontend/src/main/web` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.